 The Hope and Stanley Adelstein Free Speech Essay Contest was established with a generous gift to the City Club endowment from the Adelstein family.
 Additional annual support comes from George W. Codrington Charitable Foundation, Martha Holden Jennings Foundation, and Nordson.

-The 2025 Hope and Stanley Adelstein Essay Contest is officially open for submissions.
+The 2025 Hope and Stanley Adelstein Essay Contest has officially ended.
+Stay tuned for more information about next year's contest!

 Click here for the full scoring rubric